Important Info for Class of 2027

 - View the Registration Video Tutorial

-All students will be assigned a Fall Course Planning Advisor to assist you with Fall course selection based on the preference you indicate on Academic Planning page in the First-Year Dashboard.
-Your advisor’s contact information will be sent to you via your Gettysburg College email address by end of day on June 8.
-You are responsible for reaching out to your Fall Course Planning advisor.
-Before you contact the Fall Course Planning Staff, be sure to read this page carefully.
+All students will be assigned a Fall Course Planning Advisor to assist you with Fall semester course selection based on the preferences you indicated in the First-Year Dashboard.
+Your advisor’s contact information will be sent to you via your Gettysburg College email address by end of day on June 12.
+You are responsible for reaching out to your Fall Course Planning Advisor.
+Before you contact the Fall Course Planning Advisor, be sure to read this page carefully.
 Many of the questions you might have are answered in the following pages.

-- Interacts with you via phone and email
+- Interacts with you via Zoom, phone or email.

-After you are registered for courses for the fall, you will be assigned a First-Year Advisor.
-We assign individual advisors AFTER reviewing the information about you in the First Year Dashboard and looking at the courses you have chosen in order to match you with someone who will be a good fit and to maximize the amount of contact you will have in your first semester.
-You will have the opportunity during Orientation to meet one-on-one with your faculty advisor to finalize your course choices for the fall.
+After you are registered for courses for the fall semester, you will be assigned a First-Year Advisor.
+You will have the opportunity during Orientation to meet one-on-one with your First-Year Advisor to finalize your course choices for the fall semester.
 All First-Year Advisors are generalists, regardless of the subject area in which they teach.
 Your First-Year Advisor can help you understand our curricular requirements, make important choices about your first year, troubleshoot problems and issues, and point you in the right direction when you are ready to declare a major.

 - Will meet with you during Orientation